JanssenProject/jans/docs/admin/auth-server/openid-features/acrs.md

 ## ACR mappings (aliases)

 There is `acrMappings` AS configuration property which allows to specify aliases for acrs.
-`acrMappings` contains simply map in key-value form.
+`acrMappings` contains simple map in key-value form.

 Lets say RP sends request with `acr_values=loginWithOtpCheck`.
 If `acrMappings` contains mapping "loginWithOtpCheck":"otp" then
 AS will map `loginWithOtpCheck` to `otp` and will use `acr_values=otp`.